mianameer314/EpiCare/README.md

 # EpiCare — AI-Powered Epilepsy Care Platform

 > **Complete Engineering Handbook** — architecture, RBAC, profiles, connections, auth (OTP), EEG pipeline, model registry, configuration, and testing.
+>
+> **Verified status — 21 August 2026:** The core platform is substantially implemented.
+The two major unfinished AI areas are **RAG retrieval** and **VLM report generation**.
+The repository is **not yet 100% release-complete** because four backend tests fail, several SOS providers simulate success when credentials are absent, frontend lint warnings remain, and documentation is being synchronized.
+See [`docs/implementation_status.md`](docs/implementation_status.md) for the evidence-based matrix and future-session memory.

 EpiCare is a full-stack AI web application for **epilepsy detection and daily management**: